Pierre Bonny

-Pierre Bonny (25 January 1895 – 26 December 1944) was a corrupt French police officer.
+Pierre Bonny (25 January 1895 – 27 December 1944) was a French police officer.
 As an inspector, he was the investigating officer in the 1923 Seznec case, and was accused of falsifying the evidence.
 He was once praised as one of the most talented police officers in the country, and helped to solve the notorious Stavisky financial scandal in 1934.
 In 1935 he was jailed for three years on corruption charges.

 During World War II, France was occupied by Nazi Germany.
 Bonny became a collaborator and joined the French Gestapo, known as the Carlingue.
 After the Liberation of Paris he was put on trial and convicted of war crimes.
-He was executed by firing squad on 26 December 1944, alongside career criminal Henri Lafont and footballer-turned-crook Alexandre Villaplane.
+He was executed by firing squad on 27 December 1944, alongside career criminal Henri Lafont and footballer-turned-crook Alexandre Villaplane.

-Besides the overwhelming memory of him as a traitor and unscrupulous collaborator, he is commonly seen as the incarnation of a corrupt man; a doer of dirty work for the Vichy regime.
+Besides the overwhelming memory of him as a traitor and unscrupulous collaborator, he is commonly seen as the incarnation of a corrupt man and a doer of dirty work for the Vichy regime.

 He is held to be the basis for the character of Monsieur Philibert in Patrick Modiano's wartime novel La Ronde de Nuit (The Night Watch).

 Early life

-Bonny was born on January 25, 1895, in Bordeaux, France.
+Bonny was born on 25 January 1895, in Bordeaux, France.
 His parents were farmers.
 After finishing his secondary education in Bordeaux, he briefly found office work at a Peugeot branch, and then at the Compagnie générale transatlantique (or the French Line).
 In December 1915, he was drafted and became a POW shortly thereafter during the Battle of the Somme.
 He remained imprisoned for the majority of the war.
 Repatriated to France in 1918, he was posted as secretary to the general staff of the Bordeaux military region, with the rank of corporal.

-Police work (1920-1927)
+Police work (1920–1927)

 In 1919, Bonny took the police exam and became an inspector in the provisional police force that was operating in liberated regions.
 He married Blanche Émie in 1920, and worked in Somme, France, before being transferred to the oversight unit of the Sûreté générale's forensic investigation services in Paris on August 11, 1922.
 He spent the rest of his career there, working under divisional commissioners Vidal, Granger, and then Hennet until his termination in January, 1935.
 The Sûreté, nicknamed "The Secret", was under the command of the Minister of the Interior, and was located on the rue des Saussaies.
 Their jurisdiction was extensive, and included the policing of gambling, associations, labor unions and other groups with the potential to cause civil unrest, surveillance of foreigners and counter-espionage, as well as business, press, and publishing.
 Although they were responsible for the entire region, the Sûreté's budget was limited compared to that of its rival, the Paris Police Prefecture and its Directorate of Judicial Police.